nickatirwin/PlantHGT-Review/README.md

             else:
                 pass
             acc_to_taxid[h].append(domain)
-        # check frequency of taxonomic domains in top hits
+        # check frequency of domains in top hits
         domains = []
         for hit in gene_to_hit[i]:
             try: